-This Page is intended to help the students who are off campus or online students to access library resouces. the search box is used to search the catalog.
+This page is intended to help the students who are off the Martin campusm or online students to access library resouces.
+The search box is used to search the catalog.
 The chat box located under my picture will allow you to contact someone at the reference desk of the Paul Meek Library if you need any assistance.

 PML doesn't have a copy?
 Article isn't available in full text?
 UTM students and faculty can ask the Interlibrary Loan department to find it for you.
 Remember to leave enough lead time!

-The Paul Meek Library subscribes to a variety of licensed information databases and electronic journals for educational use.
+The Paul Meek Library subscribes to a variety of licensed electronic databases and journals for educational use.
 These resources are available on all campus computers but due to our licensing agreements, cannot be accessed publicly on the Internet.
-Our "proxy server" provides access to these proprietary databases by verifying that the user is a current UTM student, staff, or faculty member.

-To use the proxy server, you must be a current University of Tennessee student, staff, or faculty member, including concurrent enrollment students and emeritus faculty.
+To access these materials you must be a current University of Tennessee student, staff, or faculty member, including concurrent enrollment students and emeritus faculty.
 Access is based on the University's Personnel and Registration records.

-The login could be the first 3 letters of your first name; your middle initial and the first four letters of your last name.
+The default login could be the first 3 letters of your first name, middle initial, and the first four letters of your last name.

-Your password could be the last four digits of your SSN, plus the first 3 letters of your birth month with the first letter capitalized, and 2 digit year of birth.
+Your password could be the last four digits of your SSN, plus the first 3 letters of your birth month with the first letter capitalized, plus the two-digit year of birth.

 Example: Joan Q. Public, ssn: 123-45-6789